bagustris/octave-tutorial/_episodes/03-loops.md

 Again, let's trace the execution of our loop: in the beginning of our loop,
 `i` starts by referring to the value 1.
-So, when MATLAB executes the command
+So, when Octave executes the command

 ~~~
 file_name = sprintf('inflammation-%d.csv', idx);